Extensions in-depth#

 title = "Omni UI Documentation Builder"

-Extension Enabling/Disabling
+Extension Enabling/Disabling#

 Extensions can be enabled and disabled at runtime using the provided API.
-The default Create application comes with an Extension Manager UI which shows all the available extensions and allows a user to toggle them.
+The default Base Editor application comes with an Extension Manager UI which shows all the available extensions and allows a user to toggle them.
 An App configuration file can also be used to control which extensions are to be enabled.

 You may also use command-line arguments to the Kit executable (or any Omniverse App based on Kit) to enable specific extensions: